 Provision for meeting the needs of students with SEND is funded by the school's notional inclusion budget.
 Students with more complex needs and/or disabilities who have an EHCP may receive additional funding, monitored by the local authority for additional support to meet identified needs.
-Resources are allocated according to need.
+The inclusion budget is monitored by the headteacher and trustees and resources are allocated according to need.